 Your deal just died in legal.
-Not because of product.
+Not because of the product.
 Not because of pricing.
-Security review killed it and you didn't see it coming.
+Security review killed it, and you didn't see it coming.

 The demo went perfectly.
 Pricing aligned.
-Champion secured budget.
-Then procurement sent the security questionnaire.
+Champion secured the budget.
+Then, procurement sent the security questionnaire.
 Six weeks later, the deal is still "in review."
 Sales can't get a clear timeline.
 The buyer went quiet.
-Your competitor—who had SOC 2 ready—closed in 30 days.
+Your competitor, who had SOC 2 ready, closed in 30 days.

 This pattern repeats across thousands of B2B SaaS deals.
 Security review has become the invisible pipeline killer.
 Not because startups have bad security, but because they treat security review as a last-minute checkbox instead of a revenue enabler.